 - Also, note that the episode starts out in the morning on the Strawberry Fields… and ends in the morning on the Strawberry Fields.
 The cycle continues…

 Favorite Scene: The last four minutes… but that’s only if I had to choose.
 More specifically, the ending.
 It yields its power within the sound of silence.

 Best Character: Pearl.
 There is no contest.

 Memorable Quote: If asked to choose with a gun to my head?
 “Everything I did, I did for her.
 Now she’s gone… but I’m still here.”
 Twist the knife, Rebecca.
-Twist the effing knife.
+Go ahead and twist the effing knife.